opensafely-core/r-docker/DEVELOPERS.md

 just build v2
 ```

+### Publishing the images

+The images are now published by the GitHub Actions workflow.

+#### Publishing the images from your machine

-### Push the new Docker image to Github Container Registry
+Push the new Docker image to Github Container Registry

 You will need to configure authentication to GitHub's container registry first.
 See [GitHub's documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).